Things To Do In Magnetic Island Solo

 How to get to Magnetic Island and how to get around

-The best way to travel to take the train from Cairns to Townsville and catch the 30 min ferry from Townsville.
-Once you reach the island, a public bus takes you from the ferry terminal through the island stopping at several resorts and main places.
+The best way to travel is to take the train from Cairns to Townsville and catch the 30-minute ferry from Townsville.
+Once you reach the island, a public bus takes you from the ferry terminal through the island, stopping at several resorts and prominent places.
+I had booked my accommodation on Magnetic Island close to Horseshoe Bay in the northeast part of the island.
+If you prefer hiring a car, you can plan a day trip from Cairns, or stay longer on a 2-3 day break.

 Tips for visiting Magnetic Island on a Solo Trip